stackitcloud/stackit-cli/docs/stackit_beta_kms_key_import.md

 ```
   -h, --help                     Help for "stackit beta kms key import"
       --keyring-id string        ID of the KMS key ring
-      --wrapped-key string       The wrapped key material that has to be imported.
-Encoded in base64
+      --wrapped-key string       The wrapped key material to be imported.
+Base64-encoded.
+Pass the value directly or a file path (e.g. path/to/wrapped.key.b64)
       --wrapping-key-id string   The unique id of the wrapping key the key material has been wrapped with
 ```